Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/turbo-dev-protocol-xml.md

 </use_mcp_tool>
 ```

-### 2. Parse with Intelligence

-Extract and internalize:
-- **stepInfo** - Your mission objective (extract stepId for reporting)
-- **behavioralContext** - Your mindset and excellence principles
-- **approachGuidance** - Your strategy and execution plan
-- **qualityChecklist** - Your excellence validation requirements
+**Study the database-driven step guidance:**
+- `stepInfo`: Current step mission (from workflow-steps.json)
-- **stepByStep** - Your precise execution sequence
+- `approachGuidance.stepByStep`: Exact execution sequence (from workflow-steps.json)
+- `qualityChecklist`: Validation requirements (from workflow-steps.json)
+- `behavioralContext`: Your mindset for this step (from role-definition.json)

-### 3. Execute with Excellence
+### Phase 3: Execute Database-Driven Steps

+- Follow the `stepByStep` instructions exactly from the MCP response
+- Use the specific approach defined in the database for each step
+- For MCP operations, get schema first, then execute
-- Execute ALL tasks using YOUR powerful local tools
+- Execute using your local tools while following database-driven guidance
-- Follow guidance with intelligence and adaptation
-- Use dynamic schema discovery with `get_operation_schema` for MCP operations
-- Document ALL evidence for validation and success reporting

-### 4. Validate Excellence
+### Phase 4: Validate Using Database Standards

-For EVERY quality requirement:
+For EVERY quality requirement from database-driven step guidance:
-1. Understand the excellence standard
+1. Understand the database-defined requirement
 2. Gather objective evidence of achievement
-3. Verify evidence exceeds requirements
+3. Verify evidence meets database criteria
 4. Document validation success

-**EXCELLENCE STANDARD: ALL requirements must be exceeded before proceeding.**

-### 5. Report Success
+**Report completion:**

 ```xml
 <use_mcp_tool>